parallelchain-io/pchain-compile/README.md

 ## Toolchain

-The components described in the table below constitute the build toolchain for smart contract deployment on ParallelChain Mainnet.
-The toolchain is a [docker image](docker_image) hosted on a public DockerHub repository of ParallelChain see [here](https://hub.docker.com/r/parallelchainlab/pchain_compile),which is pulled in when `pchain_compile` is executed and removed at the end of the lifetime of the program.
+`pchain_compile` utilizes a docker_image hosted on a public DockerHub repository of ParallelChain see [here](https://hub.docker.com/r/parallelchainlab/pchain_compile) for the build process.
+The docker image utilizes a toolchain whose components are shown below in the following table below:-

 |Toolchain Component | Utility
 |:---                | :--- |